 I stopped by the only bodega open, across the street from The Mart, and bought the biggest cup full of something I really missed this week.
 I didn’t mind dousing my coffee with some the questionable-looking Half & Half.
 I did, however, not care for the week-old Donettes.

 I returned home, drank my coffee, and listened intently to 96.5 AM WDBO, the best disaster radio station ever!
-They reported several times that Mayor Bradley had called them and they told us what she was saying.
+They reported several times that locals had called them and they told us what was going on.
 In fact I was completely dependent on that station, even after I got my power back.

 I heard from our elected leaders, such as Barbara Pierson, who’d been conference calling with Governor Rick Scott, getting information every day on Irma’s threat to our state.
 GasBuddy.com was one of those pieces of data that the governor’s had been pushing hard, an especially useful website for those looking for gas stations with gas!
 The City of Davenport was placed on the FEMA disaster list.